Melissa DeRosa

 Melissa DeRosa is an American former government official.
 She served as Secretary to the former Governor of New York, Andrew Cuomo, from 2017 until 2021.
+In 2023, she released a memoir titled What’s Left Unsaid: My Life at the Center of Power, Politics & Crisis.

 Early life and education

-DeRosa was raised in Albany and Saratoga Springs, New York and has two siblings.
+DeRosa was born in Rochester, N.Y. and raised in Albany and Saratoga Springs, New York and has two siblings.
 She is the daughter of Giorgio DeRosa, a lobbyist who is a senior partner at Bolton-St. Johns, an Albany-based lobbying firm.

 At 16, she was an intern for the political director of the New York State AFL–CIO.

 DeRosa attended the private school, Albany Academy for Girls, graduating in 2000.
 She then attended Cornell University, graduating in 2004 from the Cornell University School of Industrial and Labor Relations.
 While an undergraduate student at Cornell, she worked in the Senate office of Hillary Clinton in Washington, D.C. during a summer.

-After graduation from college in 2004, DeRosa worked for a year as a publicist for Theory, a fashion house in New York.
+After graduating from college in 2004, DeRosa worked for a year as a publicist for Theory, a fashion house in New York.
 She then worked as a lobbyist for Bolton-St. Johns.
 In 2009, she completed an MPA from the Cornell Institute for Public Affairs.

 Career

-In 2009, DeRosa was the New York state director of Barack Obama's PAC, Organizing for America, and as the director of communications and legislation for the Albany-based lobbying firm Cordo and Company.
-In 2011, she became deputy chief of staff and acting chief of staff for New York State Attorney General Eric Schneiderman.
+From 2009-2011, DeRosa was the New York State Director of Organizing for America, a project of the Democratic National Committee founded after the presidential inauguration of Barack Obama.
+She had previously worked as Director of Communications and Legislation for the Albany-based lobbying firm Cordo & Company.
+In 2011, DeRosa became Deputy Chief of Staff and Communications Director for New York State Attorney General Eric Schneiderman.

-In March 2013, she became director of communications for Governor Andrew Cuomo.
+In March 2013, she became Director of Communications for Governor Andrew Cuomo.
 DeRosa later became strategic adviser.
-In 2015 DeRosa was appointed Chief of Staff.
+In 2015, DeRosa was appointed Chief of Staff.
+In 2020, DeRosa was appointed to serve on the transition committee to then President-Elect Joe Biden, serving as senior advisor to Steve Ricchetti, the White House’s incoming counselor and helping to assist the incoming administration's COVID response.